dmbaker90/davidmbaker.dev/_posts/2022-2-11-Deploying-Droplet.md

 title: Deploy a .NET 6 Webapi and Angular UI to Ubuntu Server
 ---

-This is part 2 of my [breakingnewsbot.com](breakingnewsbot.com) project.
+This is part 2 of my [Breaking News Bot](https://www.breakingnewsbot.com) project.
 This post is mostly on the infrastructure I used to host it.
 I will walk you through how to set up a .NET 6 Web Api backend and Angular Front end application on a $5/month DigitalOcean droplet running Ubuntu 20.04.
 More realistically this is going to serve as my own reference when I forget how I configured my server and need to do it again.

 My problem was that I had to refer to many different pages and guides to do this.
 Rather than repeat everything those guides said, this page is going to be a reference and checklist of which guides to follow and what needs to be done.
 But first I wanted to talk you out of this.